 4. Immigration policies let companies tap into global talent market

 Attracting top talent is also easier in Canada.
 The Global Talent Stream program helps fast-growing tech-related companies hire people from around the world quickly and easily – a permanent resident visa and work permit can be approved in as little as two weeks.
 The University of Waterloo is also a hub for international talent – over 50% of engineering graduate students are from countries other than Canada – and policies to help retain talent in Canada simplify the recruitment process for companies.
 This is all on top of the other talent advantages that come along with locating in Waterloo.
+Coming to Waterloo doesn't have to be difficult, either.

 In a world with growing uncertainty, where Brexit means substantial hurdles for manufacturers and service providers alike and political instability in the United States makes companies think twice before investing, Canada stands as a beacon of opportunity for businesses that need to reach a global market.